awsdocs/aws-storagegateway-user-guide/doc_source/create-volume-gateway.md

 When the gateway is successfully activated, the AWS Storage Gateway console displays the **Configure local disks** page\.

 If activation fails, check that the IP address you entered is correct\.
 If the IP address is correct, confirm that your network is configured to let your browser access the gateway VM\.
-For other possible solutions, see [Troubleshooting Your Gateway](Troubleshooting-common.md)\.
+For other possible solutions, see [Troubleshooting your gateway](troubleshooting-gateway-issues.md)\.

 ## Configuring Local Disks<a name="configure-local-storage-alarms-volume"></a>